 “She’s coming!”
-Vicky burst into the break room causing Avera to jump off the couch.
+Vicky burst into the break room causing Avera to jump off the couch from a drooling sleep.

 “How did they find me?!”
-Avera reached behind the couch, revealing a rocket launcher.
+Avera reached behind the cushions, producing a rocket launcher.
 “I’ll get them this time.”

-“Uhh..
-No.” Vicky put her hands up in front of her to placate Avera, “who’s after you this time?”
+“Uh… no.” Vicky put her hands up to placate her half awake co-worker, “who’s after you this time?”

 Avera put the rocket launcher down, “no one.”
 She laughed, “But it helps to be ready at all times, just in case there are!”

 Kyle came running in, “did you guys hear?
 There’s something huge coming.”

 The three stopped and looked up at the ceiling.